Skip to content

 Now that Selu has a language model to work with, let’s give it a job.

-The agent should appear on your Home screen within a few seconds.
+The agent should appear on the Installed Agents tab within a few seconds.

-2. The chat interface opens.
-Type a message — something like “Hi!
+2. Type a message — something like “Hi!
 What can you help me with?”

 3. Hit send.